 Same goes for biking.
 You won’t see folks getting to and from work on a bike.
 However, the road that follows the crest of the Santa Monica Mountain range, Mulholland Drive, is a local favorite with cyclists.
 On weekends, pelotons and solo riders weave along Mulholland and then catch a fast ride down the main thoroughfares.
 Less grueling (flatter) rides can be found in and around Griffith Park.

 Approximately 36,500 people live in Hollywood Hills East and Hollywood Hills West combined.
 The percentage of people who own a home is higher in the western area (63.6%) versus the eastern portion (43.5%) partly because of there are more apartment buildings in Lower Beachwood Canyon.

 Hollywood Hills East

-The residential portion of the Hollywood Hills East includes Beachwood Canyon, Hollywoodland, Bronson Canyon and Franklin Village to name a few enclaves.
-A mile up Beachwood Drive you’ll find Beachwood Village, a small retail strip that includes a grocery store and café – these are bigtime conveniences for residents, visiting hikers and sightseers alike.
+The few notable residential enclaves of the Hollywood Hills East include Beachwood Canyon, Outpost Estates, Whitely Heights, and The Oaks.
+A mile up Beachwood Drive you’ll find Beachwood Village, a small retail strip that includes a grocery store and café – these are big-time conveniences for residents, visiting hikers, and sightseers alike.

-This is the friendliest part of town for people who frequently hike; Griffith Park, Lake Hollywood Park, and Hollywood Reservoir are nearby.
-In fact, several neighborhoods border the park and several trail heads.
-Newbies are surprised to find wildlife roaming through the area, including coyotes and deer.
+This is one of the most convenient parts of town for people who frequently hike; Griffith Park, Lake Hollywood Park, and Hollywood Reservoir are all nearby.
+In fact, most neighborhoods border at least one of the park’s many trail heads.
+New residents are often surprised to find wildlife roaming through the area, including coyotes and deer.